 8. BambooHR

-BambooHR is an HR suite that includes a recruiting module, not a dedicated recruiting platform.
+BambooHR is an HR suite that includes a recruiting module, not a dedicated recruiting platform - similar to Rippling’s modular approach to HR and recruiting.
 The ATS handles job posting, application tracking, and basic candidate management.
 It works well for companies that want HR and recruiting in a single vendor but need simple hiring workflows rather than advanced sourcing or outreach.

 Pricing: Starts around $250/mo for 20 employees (bundled with the full HR suite).
-The recruiting module is only available on the "Complete" plan.
-No standalone recruiting pricing.
-No free tier.
+The recruiting module is only available on the “Complete” plan.
+Standalone pricing isn’t available; the full HR suite is required.
+Complimentary access not offered.

 Good for: Small to mid-size companies that want an all-in-one HR platform and hire 5-15 roles per year.
 Not built for high-volume recruiting or agency use.